 Chinese certification for organic cosmetics

-There are no standards for organic cosmetics in China.
-High quality organic cosmetics have complex formulas and processes, short shelf lives, and easy metamorphism.
+High quality organic cosmetics have complex formulas and processes, short shelf lives, and easy deterioration.
 In order to increase preservation, anticorrosive ingredients and chemical compositions are often added into cosmetics.
 Therefore, it is difficult to break through the bottleneck of preserving pure organic cosmetics.
 This is a challenge for Chinese manufacturers in the short-term.
-As the production and use of organic cosmetics have stringent technical requirements, ordinary cosmetics would continue to be the mainstream consumption for a long time.
+As the production and use of organic cosmetics have stringent technical requirements, ordinary cosmetics will likely continue to be the main product consumed for a long time.
 However, when the techniques of producing and saving organic cosmetics mature, the market will dramatically change.

 Lack of a single organic certification agency